A Different Vision On Fashion Photography: An Interview Of The Legendary Photographer Peter Lindbergh

 LINDBERGH: The time.
 The time.

 You can purchase Peter Lindbergh's new Taschen monograph here.
 A Different Vision On Fashion Photography will be on view until February 12, 2017 at Kunsthal Rotterdam in Amsterdam.
-Text and interview by Oliver Maxwell Kupper. photographs by Summer Bowie.
+Text and interview by Oliver Maxwell Kupper. portrait by Summer Bowie.
 Follow Autre on Instagram: @AUTREMAGAZINE

 Man on Fire: An Interview with Brian Duffy